4d/docs/docs/API/SessionClass.md

 :::

 The `.info` property <!-- REF #SessionClass.info.Summary -->describes the remote client or stored procedure session on the server<!-- END REF -->.

+The `.info` object is the same object as the one returned by the [`Get process activity`](https://doc.4d.com/4dv20/help/command/en/page1495.html) command for remote client and stored procedure sessions.

 The `.info` object contains the following properties: